 Ravenala madagascariensis

-Ravenala madagascariensis has an unusual, symmetrical growth habit with beautiful, large leaves arranged on long stems like a flat fan.
-At a later stage, a stem is formed and the leaves look like an ornament.
-Ravenala is related to Strelitzia and this reflects in its leaves.
-It is native to Madagascar, where it grows in warm, moist forest areas, rainforests, swamps and along mountain slopes.
-In warmer, frost-free climates, Ravenala is very suitable for plantings in parks and gardens.
-The common name Traveller's Tree or Traveller's Palm is said to be because it is always a source of fresh drinking water for travellers, as water remains in the axils of the leaf stalks.
-Evanthia has Ravenala seeds, with their extraordinary blue colour, available year-round for commercial production.
-Evanthia also produces young plants of Ravenala.
+Ravenala madagascariensis has a unique, symmetrical growth habit with impressively large leaves arranged on long stems like a flat fan.
+In a later stage, a trunk is formed and the leaves resemble a crest.
+Ravenala is part of the Strelitzia family, which is reflected in its foliage.
+This magnificent specimen is native to Madagascar, where it grows in warm, humid forest areas, rainforests, swamps, and along mountain slopes.
+In warmer, frost-free climates, this container plant is highly suitable for use in parks and gardens.
+Ravenala is said to owe its common name, Traveler's Tree, to the source of fresh drinking water it would provide for travelers, as water collects in the leaf sheath bases.
+Other internationally used names for Ravenala madagascariensis include: Traveller's tree or Traveller's palm.
+Evanthia has Ravenala seeds, with their distinctive blue color, available year-round for commercial production.
+Evanthia can also produce Ravenala young plants.

 Properties